 Establishing fault in a Virginia, Maryland, and DC car crashes is often determined by who violated the rules of the road.
 For instance, a rear-end collision is generally assumed to be caused by the rear driver who was following too closely.
 Blame for a sideswipe is generally laid on the driver who crossed into the other driver’s lane.
-In order to establish who is responsible, we have to determine who was negligent.
+In order to establish who is responsible, we have to determine who was negligent, careless, or reckless.

-Liability can be established in many ways: eyewitness testimony, video or photo records, and by a police investigation of the accident.
-Cell phone records can also reveal if the at-fault driver was texting or talking at the time of the crash.
+Liability can be established in many ways: eyewitness testimony, video or photo records, or by a police investigation of the accident.
+Cell phone records can also reveal if the at-fault driver was texting or using the phone at the time of the crash.
 However, this data is not preserved forever, and it is vital to contact an attorney right away so that we can recover and/or preserve evidence which will help prove your case.